 In this feature, we’re going to highlight some of our favorite photos from our

-trips sips through the region as well as show the raw beauty we experienced.
+trips sips through the region as well as show the raw beauty we experienced in one of the best regions in New York for lake vacations.
 From waterfalls, charming Finger Lakes towns, hikes, and of course, wine.

 Our goal is to hopefully show all of you (especially those of us that don’t live near the area) that there is much more to do than just drink wine and why it is, in fact, one of the US’s most underrated destinations.